ufsccosmos/PSFGAN-GaMorNet/README.md

 #### Training PSFGAN
 Now we start training a version of `PSFGAN` from scratch using (normalized) simulated galaxies/AGN.

+Note: please use a `Python 2.7` environment for `PSFGAN` related tasks.

 Relevant parameters and settings:

 In `config.py`: